Sorin-Jayaweera/Harvey-Mudd-College-Sorin-s-Class-Notes/Theoretical Mechanics/21 Lagrangians and Torque.md

 ### Infinitesimal Rotations

-The rotations for finite angles are non commutative, but they do if the rotations are infinitesimal.
+The rotations for finite angles are non commutative, but they do commute if the rotations are infinitesimal.
 $$
 \begin{align}
 R_{y}(\delta\theta) \circ  R_{x} (\delta\theta)